 For an all-around useful service gift, consider an Amazon Prime membership, suggests Hoxmeier.
 It’s a gift that keeps giving all year long, she adds.
 “Members get unlimited streaming of movies and TV episodes, unlimited access to millions of songs, secure photo storage and more.”
 They also get free 2-day shipping on millions of products and free same-day delivery in select cities.

-If your grad would love to have Netflix or Texture, a digital magazine subscription app, choose a term longer than just one month, says Sewell.
+If your grad would love to have Netflix or Apple News+ (formerly Texture), a digital magazine subscription app, choose a term longer than just one month, says Sewell.
 She recommends making paying for a full year or at least a long enough time to allow the grad explore and enjoy it before it comes up for renewal.